Start a Plastic Sheets Trading Business in Dubai

 Compliance and Ongoing Obligations

-A physical warehouse is not required to obtain the trading licence, though flexi-desk and office options are available within the free zone for businesses that require a registered address.
+A physical warehouse is not required to obtain the trading license, though flexi-desk and office options are available within the free zone for businesses that require a registered address.
 VAT registration becomes mandatory once a business's taxable turnover exceeds AED 375,000 annually, at which point 5% VAT applies to domestic UAE sales and must be reported to the Federal Tax Authority on a regular basis.

 Key Stats at a Glance